Kirkkonummi Library Interior

 Scope: Architecture, Art integration, Interior, Restoration, Signage system

-Kirkkonummi library is an adaptive reuse project built using the existing concrete structure of the original 1980s library.
-The new library is introducing a large variety of commodities for community uses such as rooms for toddler group activities, youth clubs as well as exhibition areas and spaces for events and performances.
-The ground level café has a generous 198 m2 reading lounge dedicated to newspapers and periodicals.
+Kirkkonummi library “Fyyri” is an adaptive reuse project built using the existing concrete structure of the original 1980s library.
+The new library is introducing a large variety of services for community use, such as rooms for toddler group activities, youth clubs, exhibition areas and spaces for events and performances.
+The café has a generous 198 m2 reading lounge dedicated to newspapers and periodicals, and large outdoor terrace.

-Indirect natural light filters through this column-like framework creating patterns that are similar to daylight rippling through a forest of trees.
-Special attention is paid to the children and youth section, echoing the coastal theme in its details.
+In the main adult reading space indirect natural light filters through the tight column-like facade framework, creating patterns that are similar to daylight rippling through a forest of trees.
+In the children and youth sections special attention is paid to emphasising its coastal theme in its details.
 A large scale fitted playing unit with a integrated felt intarsia art piece, invites children to play and release energy.
-In addition, the youth section focuses on relaxing and spending time while enjoying the books.
+The youth section focuses on relaxing whilst enjoying spending time reading books.

 Read more about the architecture here.